 2009 – Commissioned sketches for bridesmaid dress designs.
 I felt much more confident shading and rendering details with pencil.

 2015 – My first invitation to sketch at New York Fashion Week for Anna Sui.
 That same year I began sketching all my favorite looks from fashion month and posting them to Instagram which really helped refine my technique & grow a following.
-I focused on mastering details like garment details, hair and faces.
+I focused on mastering details like embellishments, hair and faces.

 2016 – I was sketching consistently and practicing my fashion faces.
 This marked a turning point from a more realistic face to a more stylized face.